regan-tan/Cass/README.md

 **Cass** is your invisible AI companion for screen-sharing sessions.
 It stays completely hidden from Zoom, Google Meet, and other screen capture software while providing intelligent, contextual responses during calls, interviews, and presentations.

+**Note: Cass is no longer invisible to Zoom out of the box due to changes in their screen recording mechanism.
+In order for it to be invisible, you will need to manually change the zoom screen recording permissions to advanced screen filtering.**

 ## How It Works

 1. **Press `Cmd/Ctrl + Enter`** - Starts recording audio and takes a screenshot